 Whereas both FakeFlashTest and H2testw write data to the SD card in order to determine capacity, ChipGenius doesn’t write any data at all.
 Instead, ChipGenius locates the vendor (manufacturer) information as well as storage information found programmed into the SD card storage.
 It then cross references this information with a database and reports the findings back to you.
 So if you purchased a 64GB SanDisk, but ChipGenius reports that it’s really an 8GB Emtec, then you know you’ve been had.
 The advantage of this is that the test process is much quicker, as ChipGenius isn’t reading or writing any data.

-Unfortunately, selling fake or counterfeited SD cards is big business.
+Unfortunately, selling fake or counterfeit SD cards is big business.
 This means that shady sellers are becoming more sophisticated, which allows them to cover their tracks.
 As a result, ChipGenius won’t be able to sniff out every fake card floating around on the Web, just the poorly programmed ones.

-Blackmagic Disk Speed Test
+4. Blackmagic Disk Speed Test

 If you’re a Mac owner and want to verify your SD cards, Blackmagic Disk Speed Test is for you.
-This free utility was designed to test the speed of larger drives; however, it will also work on SD and microSD cards.
+This free utility was designed to test the speed of larger drives; however, it will also work as a fake SD card test.
 The only downside is that Blackmagic Disc Speed Test was designed for people working with large files, such as video clips.

 Consequently, the app writes large blocks of data to your storage device and then reads that data to verify performance.
 Unfortunately, this means that the test takes quite a bit of time to complete.

 AJA System Test helps check SD card speed on both Windows and Mac for free.
 It’s not only simple to use, but also provides detailed graphs to see if performance is consistent or not.
 If there’s a major fluctuation, there’s likely something wrong with the card.
 Of course, if you’re testing older cards, this could also be an indicator that it’s starting to go bad.